todogroup/governance/structure/ambassadors/ambassador-manual.md

 - Bring community feedback back to TODO
 - Follow the [TODO Code of Conduct](https://todogroup.org/about/code-of-conduct/)

 > 💡 You are not expected to know everything.
-You are expected to be curious, honest, helpful, and grounded in what practitioners actually need.
+You are expected to be curious, honest, helpful, and grounded in what practitioners actually need

 ## Ways to Contribute